taw00/manuscript-css/examples/lovecraft.in-the-mountains-of-madness.manuscript.md

 ### by H.P.
 Lovecraft

-> A classic tale presented here as an example of a long-form narrative formatted
+> A classic tale presented here as an example of a manuscript formatted as a
-> manuscript.
-In this example we are not using parts, only chapters, each with a
+> long-form narrative.
+In this example we are not using parts, only chapters,
-> single scene.
+> each with a single scene.

 <div class="m-facts">

-40,000 Words /
+40,000 Words / Suspense Fiction
-Suspense Fiction

 *(draft rev. 193102)*

 </div>